osilander/bacterial-genomics-intro/command-line/index.rst

 Note that ``>`` will write your text to the file, while ``>>`` will *append* your text to the file.

-More commonly, though, you will want to make a file that has something in it.
-Usually, we will use the simplistic GUI editor ``nano`` for this.
+More commonly, though, you will want to make a file that has something in it, and that something might be complicated.
+Usually, then, we will use the very basic GUI editor ``nano``.
 Try typing ``nano`` on the command line, and this editor should open.
 Hopefully the layout of the editor will be self-explanatory.

 Copying a file or directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~